Roxyi/Arcpy-K-Means/README.md

 The idea is quite simple.
 Using Arcpy to get the values in attribute table and storing them into arrays, then you can use these arrays as the input to k-means clustering algorithm.

 I referred to other's code for k-means clustering algorithm.
-Sorry for the original author of that piece of code because I cannot remember who I referred to.
+Sorry for the original author of that piece of code because I cannot remember whom I referred to.